collective/collective.developermanual/source/tutorials/installation.rst

 .. admonition:: Description

-    Installatioin instructions for Plone for various
+    Installation instructions for Plone for various
     operating systems and situations.

 .. contents :: :local: